SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 _Note: It's at this point you might want to take advantage of the [recommendations](../../prerequisites.md#recommendations) to install formatters for JSON and XML in Chrome._

-Notice that there are products with Ids such as "HT-1001" and "HT-1002" representing computer hardware such as laptops.
+Notice that there are products with IDs such as "HT-1001" and "HT-1002" representing computer hardware such as laptops.

 ## Summary